 Screen Reader Voices for Irish

 The ABAIR team has developed voices for Irish that can be used as voices for screen readers.
-At the moment they are available as a plugin for the NVDA screen reader (see next section What is NVDA?).
-The voices we have developed so far speak Connemara and Munster (Kerry) Irish and are based on native speakers of these dialects.
+At the moment, they are available as a plugin for the NVDA screen reader (see next section What is NVDA?).
+The voices we have developed so far speak Connemara, Munster (Kerry) and Ulster (Donegal) Irish and are based on native speakers of these dialects.

 Listen to an example of the Connemara Irish voice: